gabyx/ApproxMVBB/README.md

     }
 ```
-The returned object oriented bounding box ``oobb`` contains the lower ``oobb.m_minPoint`` and upper point ``oobb.m_maxPoint``.
-The returned bounding box might have a degenerated extent in some axis directions depending on the input points (e.g. 3 points defines a plane which is the minimal oriented bounding box).
-The function ``expandZeroExtent`` is a post processing function to enlarge the bounding box by a certain percentage of the largest extent (if exisiting otherwise a default value is used).
-in expressed in the coordinate frame K of the bounding box.
-The bounding box also stores the rotation matrix from the world frame to the object frame K
-in form of a quaternion  ``oobb.m_q_KI`` .
+The returned object oriented bounding box ``oobb`` contains the lower ``oobb.m_minPoint`` and upper point ``oobb.m_maxPoint`` expressed in the coordinate frame K of the bounding box.
+The bounding box also stores the rotation matrix from the world frame to the object frame K as a quaternion  ``oobb.m_q_KI`` .
 The rotation matrix ``R_KI`` from frame I to frame K  can be obtained by ``oobb.m_q_KI.matrix()`` (see ``Eigen::Quaternion``).
 This rotation matrix ``R_KI`` corresponds to a coordinate transformation A_IK which transforms coordinates from frame K to coordinates in frame I. Thereforce, to get the lower point expressed in the coordinate frame I this yields:

 ```C++
     ApproxMVBB::Vector3 p = oobb.m_q_IK * oobb.m_minPoint  // A_IK * oobb.m_minPoint
 ```
+**Degenerate OOBB:**
+The returned bounding box might have a degenerated extent in some axis directions depending on the input points (e.g. 3 points defines a plane which is the minimal oriented bounding box with zero volume).
+The function ``expandZeroExtent`` is a post processing function to enlarge the bounding box by a certain percentage of the largest extent (if exisiting, otherwise a default value is used).

 ---------------------------